 Svärdshuset, located on Malexander’s main street, Kisavägen, is an inn owned by Görgen and Karin Svärd.
 The inn is housed in the older of the two surviving schoolhouses in the village.
 It is a restaurant with its own unique atmosphere.
 It serves delicacies such as perch and char from the waters of Summer.
 There is also a mini golf course in the garden.

 Behind the Sword, House is Malexander’s Association House.
 You only have to visit the Malexander website to see that, despite the fact that barely a hundred people live here permanently, Malexander has a vibrant club scene.
 Of paramount importance to the functioning of the community is, of course, Malexander’s village association, which is also responsible for the community center.

 Malexander’s campsite is located just behind the church with a wonderful view of the Sommen.
 Every summer the site is fully booked, mainly with motorhomes and caravans.
 Most of them are tourists who return year after year.
 Which is quite understandable considering how beautiful Malexander is.
 Among the guests are people from several European countries.

 The bathing site

 Of course, you can swim almost anywhere in the clear, clean waters of Summer.
 The public bathing area with jetties is located next to the campsite.
 It hosts a swimming school for children every year and offers a safe bathing area with the surrounding jetties.

-Malexander is located on Lake Sommen, which, with an area of 130 square kilometers, is the country's 20th largest lake.
+Malexander is located on lake Sommen, which, with an area of 130 square kilometers, is the country’s 20th largest lake.
 The water is crystal clear and the lake has a large number of islands and offers a unique experience of beautiful Scandinavian nature.
-At the campsite, you can rent a canoe or kayak to get out on the water and perhaps visit one of the lake's islands.
+Of course, fishing here is a special experience.
+At the campsite, you can rent a canoe or kayak to get out on the water and perhaps visit one of the lake’s islands.